Having more fun than a human being should be allowed to have.

 Yeah, I'd want some advice to make sure that I took advantage of my golden opportunity.

-Okay, and this is the reason why we wanted to take Mark's cause.
+This is the reason why we wanted to take Mark's calls.

 It's a great question.